my-basement/gpt4-website-chatbot-langchain/README.md

-# Website-to-Chatbot
+# Website-to-GPT4 Website Chatbot

 ChatGPT for every website

-Instantly answer your visitors' questions with a personalized chatbot trained on your website content.
+Instantly answer questions with a personalized chatbot trained on your website content built on langchain

-Create app like [SiteGPT](https://sitegpt.ai) or [Chatbase](https://chatbase.co) in less than 40 lines of code
+Create app like SiteGPT, Chatbase in less than 40 lines of code

 ### Getting Started